 If you use brand safety vendors, update your policies to ensure you have the appropriate levels of ad delivery against current events.
 This is something that Brand Safety Officers should be doing on a weekly basis, and that's more important that ever, as the the world situation can change so rapidly.

-Compile your own white list.
+Compile your own inclusion list.